 Do you live with the constant feeling that there’s more month than money in your life?
 Here is money expert Clark Howard’s plan of attack for your monthly bills to give you — and your wallet — more breathing room.

-With so many bills for things that didn’t even exist a generation or two ago, it’s easy to feel squeezed by everything from what you pay for your cell phone, your internet service, pay TV, streaming services, utilities, alarm monitoring and more.
+With so many things that didn’t even exist a generation or two ago, it’s easy to feel squeezed by bills for your cell phone, your internet service, pay TV, streaming services, utilities, alarm monitoring and more.

 1. Cell Phone Service